Male Breast Reduction

 Why do I have excess breast tissue?

-Gynaecomastia, sometimes referred to as ‘man boobs’ affects as many of 65% of men and is mostly often seen among middle-aged and older men.
+Gynaecomastia, sometimes referred to as ‘man boobs’ affects as many as 65% of men and is most often seen among middle-aged and older men.

 Up to 70% of males will experience the condition during puberty, but occasionally this does not resolve, and the patient will continue to suffer from gynaecomastia into adulthood.

 Taking specific prescription medication can also cause excess male breast tissue to develop, including drugs used to treat heart failure, high blood pressure, fungal infections and even stomach ulcers and heartburn.

 If your gynecomastia is caused by one of your medications, you should speak to your healthcare provider about transferring to another drug that does not have this side effect.

 Hormone imbalance is another common cause of gynecomastia.
 This is because as men age, their bodies naturally produce less testosterone.
 Older men also tend to have a higher ratio of body fat meaning that greater levels of estrogen are produced.

 Weight loss sometimes causes the loose skin on the chest, which can look like small, sagging breasts.
 However, in some cases, the exact cause of excess breast tissue in men is not known.

 Am I a suitable candidate for a male breast reduction?

 Before you can be approved for any surgical treatment, it will be necessary for you to attend a comprehensive consultation with Dr. Raskin.
 At this appointment, Dr. Raskin will ask you for detailed information about your health, general well-being, and lifestyle, as well as undertaking an examination of your chest.
 This will help her to determine if you are a suitable candidate for reduction surgery.